calimero-archive/docs/docs/getting_started/bridge_console.md

 To add the **No deny XSC** regex rule:

-- Click on the **Add new rule** button for the desired side (either source or destination)
+- Click on the **Add new rule** button
-- Configure the rule by specifying the regular expression pattern that matches the undesired account IDs
+- Configure the rule by specifying the regex expressattern that matches the undesired account IDs

 ![](../../static/img/deny-rule.png)